Welcome to t/suki! đź‘‹

 Culture

-t/suki is an invite-only forum, which means that everyone who is on the forum has been invited by someone else with a member trust level.
-This is also known as “trust level 2” (see this Discourse blog post for more information about trust levels).
+t/suki is an invite-only community, which means that everyone here has been invited by someone else with the “member” trust level.
+This is also known as “trust level 2” (see this for more information).

 You can become a member by participating on the forum.
 Once you are a member, you’ll get permission to make invite links of your own.
 Feel free to invite whoever you’d like, but keep in mind the purpose of the forum and the existing community when you choose who to invite.